johannakarras/reproducibility-vlm-lexical-grounding/README.md

   # - VisualBERT_vt
   bash scripts/piqa/precompute_sentence_embedding.sh -e [embedder]
   ```
-  We have also provided a script to precompute the sentence embeddings for all 7 provided embedder at once.
+  Additional reproducability instruction: We have also provided a script to precompute the sentence embeddings for all 7 provided embedder at once.
   ```shell script
   bash scripts/piqa/run_all_precompute_embeddings.sh
   ```